 Maintenance Costs Are Rising

-Do you own an investment property in the Detroit area that you wish to sell?
+Do you own an investment property in the Southeast Michigan area that you wish to sell?
 Let’s work together to run the numbers!
 Find out if you should keep the property, sell it directly, or hire an agent to help you!
-You have options when selling your Detroit investment property, and we are here to help!
+You have options when selling your Southeast Michigan investment property, and we are here to help!